 Visit to the Psychologist: A Sherlock Fanfiction Story

-I published this on Wattpad in early July.
+I published this on Wattpad in early July of 2017.
 When I first started watching BBC Sherlock in 2015, I became a huge fan and wrote a short story fanfiction that takes place three days after Watson meets Sherlock and moves into 221B.
 Just recently, I edited and rewrote

 some parts, my very talented sister drew and colored a beautiful cover, and I put it up on Wattpad!